-AquaClass: Also the same size as a standard balcony, these staterooms are located on Deck 11 near the AquaSpa, these cabins include an expanded assemblage of spa-oriented cosmetics, gels and bath amenities; upgraded linens, including a selection from the "pillow menu"; Frette robes and slippers; a daily carafe of flavor-infused iced tea; canapes; and access to an exclusive room service menu of salads, whole grains and healthy dining choices.
-The bathroom features a five-head Hansgrohe invigorating "shower tower."
-As mentioned earlier, AquaClass passengers have their own specialty restaurant, Blu, as well as complimentary use of the AquaSpa Relaxation Room and Persian Garden (see Spa & Fitness), a value of about $100 per passenger based on a seven-night cruise.
-Lastly, a "spa concierge" is available to assist in booking treatments, providing product information and offering recommendations from the wellness library.
+AquaClass: Also the same size as a standard balcony, these staterooms are located on Deck 11 near the AquaSpa and include an expanded assemblage of spa-oriented cosmetics, gels and bath amenities; upgraded linens, including a pillow menu; upgraded robes and slippers; a daily carafe of flavor-infused iced tea; canapes; and access to an exclusive room service menu of salads, whole grains and healthy dining choices.
+The bathroom features a five-head Hansgrohe shower tower.

+AquaClass passengers have their own specialty restaurant, Blu, as well as complimentary use of the AquaSpa Relaxation Room and Persian Garden thermal suite, a value of about $100 per passenger based on a seven-night cruise.
+Lastly, a "spa concierge" is available to help with booking treatments.

 Family Offerings: Families can take advantage of 121 connecting staterooms and four Family Ocean View Staterooms with two bedrooms each.
 These rooms measure a massive 575 square feet with one master bedroom, plus a second bedroom (with a single twin bed) and sitting area with a sofa (convertible to trundle bed).
 They can sleep five.